harry-sparta/eng-48-bash-basics/README.md

 ## Bash Commands
 ### What is bash?
+Bash is an acronym for Bourne Again Shell.
+A shell is a terminal application used to interface with an operating system through written commands.

 ### What are the command for the following:
 - Were am I?
     pwd - present working directory